Jeff Radebe

-Jeffrey Thamsanqa "Jeff" Radebe (born 18 February 1953) is a South African politician who was last appointed as Minister of Energy by Cyril Ramaphosa on 26 February 2018.
+Jeffrey Thamsanqa Radebe (born 18 February 1953) is a South African politician who was last appointed as Minister of Energy by Cyril Ramaphosa on 26 February 2018.
 He served in the government of South Africa as Minister in the Presidency from 2014 to 2018.
 Previously he was Minister of Justice and Constitutional Development from 2009 to 2014.
 Radebe was South Africa's longest continuously serving cabinet member post-1994, having been part of every national administration from 1994 until the 2019 election.

 Education and personal life

 Radebe was born in Cato Manor, and lived there until 1958 when his family was forcibly removed to KwaMashu.
 He is married to Bridgette Radebe, South Africa's first black female mining entrepreneur and sister of the billionaire mining magnate, Patrice Motsepe.
 He studied towards a law degree at the University of Zululand, and completed an LLM in International Law at the Karl Marx University in Leipzig in 1981.
+He has a daughter who goes by the entertainment name of Durban Gogo.